-But in our five days in Kyoto, our plans didn’t take us anywhere near the shop Durston discovered, and with so much else to see, I decided reluctantly to set aside my wish to see yuba being made.
+Our plans for our time in Kyoto didn’t take us anywhere near the shop Durston discovered, and with so much else to see, I set aside my wish to see yuba being made.

 On a sunny Kyoto day filled with one beautiful temple after another, we ambled slowly from Kennin-ji Temple and Yasui Konpira-gu Shrine to Yasaka-no-to Pagoda.
 As we turned into a narrow street, the pagoda looming skywards in the distance, I peered into an open shop front and my heart skipped a beat.
 Unlike Durston, but thanks to her book, I knew exactly what the shallow vats of steaming white liquid meant and we quickly stopped for an impromptu snack.

 This little store had certainly modernised beyond the one Durston visited – the vats were made from strong white plastic held in a metal tray, heated with modern plumbing rather than open fires.
 But the process and product was clearly as she had described.

 Dried yuba was on sale in packets and a giant plastic ice cream cone made me wonder if they sold yuba ice cream.
 But it was the fresh tofu skin I was after.
 On a black laminated sheet, I pointed to the picture of a little dish of fresh yuba.
 The shop keeper smiled and nodded at me to take a seat on one of the wooden stools, where I watched as she walked around the vats, checking on the thickness of the skins forming in each, and then quickly but carefully lifted a sheet into a small waiting dish.